nilsso/nilsso.github.io/static/apps/japanese/README.md

 # Contributing directly to language modules

-Currently the language module for Japanese is stored [here][lang_modules], and pull requests would be accepted, but if you're not Git savy (and I know you, i.e. from class) you can just pass me your additions and I'll put them in manually.
+Currently the language module for Japanese is stored [here][lang_modules], and pull requests would be accepted, but if you're not Git savvy (and I know you, i.e. from class) you can just pass me your additions and I'll put them in manually.

 [lang_modules]: https://github.com/nilsso/nilsso.github.io/blob/code/static/apps/lang_modules/japanese_modules.json